BeanGreen247/ArchLinux-KDE-Plasma-setup-script/README.md

 There are some sections where user input is expected so please make sure to read the prompts and when promped please be ready to use you accounts details to proceed.

 ### To expand on the autostart portion of the script
-To create an autostart option Open System Settings then go into Startup and Shutdown there select the Autostart settings menu and add a Login script, navigate to the script that was created and add it, next click on properties and make sure it is executable and that everyone can wiev and execute the script, also in the command section make sure to add bash at the beginning like so
+To create an autostart option Open System Settings then go into Startup and Shutdown there select the Autostart settings menu and add a Login script, navigate to the script that was created and add it, next click on properties and make sure it is executable and that everyone can wiev and execute the script, also in the command section make sure to add a . (dot) at the beginning like so

-`bash /home/test/scripts/execute-performance-mode-sh-as-root.sh`
+`./home/test/scripts/execute-performance-mode-sh-as-root.sh`

 make sure to change the location of the script based on your setup, but if you used the script then the file should be located in the scripts directory as show in the example above.